Start a Claim Login

 Can I make a claim if I was partially at fault for the accident?

-If you were partially at fault, you can still make a claim against your own CTP insurer, but your compensation could be reduced to the extent that you have contributed to your own injuries.
+If you were partially at fault for a car accident, you can still make a claim against your own CTP insurer, but your compensation could be reduced to the extent that you have contributed to your own injuries.
 This is called contributory negligence.

 Can I make a claim if I was a passenger injured when someone else was driving my car?